aws-samples/cfn101-workshop/content/basics/templates/mappings/index.md

 :::
 1. Use the AWS CLI to update the stack.
 The required parameter `--template-body` have been pre-filled for you.
 Replace the `ParameterValue` **MyAmiId** with  the value you have hardcoded in `resources.yaml` file earlier.
 :::code{language=shell showLineNumbers=false showCopyAction=true}
-aws cloudformation update-stack --stack-name cfn-workshop-ec2 --template-body file://mappings.yaml --parameters '[{"ParameterKey":"AmiID","ParameterValue":"MyAmiId"}]'
+aws cloudformation update-stack --stack-name cfn-workshop-ec2 --template-body file://mappings.yaml --parameters ParameterKey="AmiID",ParameterValue="MyAmiId"
 :::
 1. If the `update-stack` command was successfully sent, CloudFormation will return `StackId`.
 :::code{language=shell showLineNumbers=false showCopyAction=true}